 When faced with life-threatening diseases like cancer, a disproportionate number of ethnic minorities experience poor life expectancy, unfavorable disease outcomes, and mortality.
 Some of the disparity can be attributed to delayed diagnosis and lack of easy access to the latest treatments.
 Other considerations include biological and genetic factors.
 Finally, 60-80 percent of poor outcomes result from lifestyle risk factors such as smoking, inactivity and poor nutrition.

-CCARE’s efforts to inform underserved communities of the cancer-related resources available to them include increased education via community workshops; an increase in services, such as cancer prevention and screening; documentation of the risks present in targeted communities, such as health needs, resource gaps, and quality of life issues; and establishment of strong partnerships between the scientific community and members of the underserved population, leading to expansion of minority participation in research.
+CCARE’s efforts to inform underserved communities of the cancer-related resources available to them include increased education via community workshops; documentation of the risks present in targeted communities, such as health needs, resource gaps and quality of life issues; and establishment of strong partnerships between the scientific community and members of the underserved population, leading to expansion of minority participation in research.

-While partnering with community organizations in these efforts, City of Hope staff members provide time and expertise in other cancer-related areas, such as genetics, survivorship, quality of life, treatment, pain management, psychosocial concerns, and family issues.
+While partnering with community organizations in these efforts, City of Hope staff members provide time and expertise in other cancer-related areas, such as survivorship, quality of life, treatment, psychosocial concerns and family issues.
 In addition, City of Hope has created continuing education outreach programs specifically for care providers working with underserved populations.
-The Division of Clinical Cancer Genetics' Intensive Course in Cancer Risk Assessment for community-based clinicians plays an increasingly important role in cancer prevention and control among at-risk populations.

 City of Hope is proud to be at the forefront of innovation in personalized approaches to cancer treatment.
 While these approaches optimize patient outcomes, positive results depend on community-wide participation.
 Only when ethnic minorities are properly represented in clinical trials will underserved communities be able to benefit from innovative, personalized treatment.